Palo Verde National Park

 Palo Verde National Park (Parque Nacional Palo Verde), is a national park of Costa Rica, part of the Arenal Tempisque Conservation Area, that contains much of the area of the valley of the Tempisque River and covers an area of 18,400 ha in Guanacaste Province, 30 km west of Canas.

 Environment

 The park protects one of the most endangered ecosystems.
 It is one of the last remaining tropical dry rainforests that once covered most of Central America.
-Tropical dry rainforests now exist in less than 0.1% of their original size and are considered to be the most endangered ecosystems in the tropics.
+Tropical dry rainforests exist in less than 0.1% of their original size and are considered to be the most endangered ecosystems in the tropics.
 The surrounding region is mostly tropical dry forests, and the park concentrates on conserving vital floodplain, marshes, limestone ridges, and seasonal pools from the encroachment of civilization which was putting the ecology of the area at risk.

 Birds

 A major feature of the park is the density and variety of bird species, a major factor in the creation of the reserve, due in part to its diverse ecology, with 15 topographical zones from evergreen forests to mangrove swamps.
 It has been designated an Important Bird Area (IBA) by BirdLife International.
 Birds seen regularly in the park include great curassows, scarlet macaws, white ibis, roseate spoonbills, anhingas, jabirus, and wood storks.

 During the dry season water is scarce in other parts of the country.
 Due to this, many birds flock to the park and its river basin.
 Parajos Island, which is located in the middle of the Tempisque River, is usually a great place to spot birds.
 This island is the largest nesting site for the black-crowned night-herons in Costa Rica.